-Patron: Norment Summary as passed Senate:
+Patron: Norment Summary as introduced:

 Real property tax; notice of assessment.
-Requires every notice of assessment to set forth (i) the new and prior two appraised values of land and appraised value of improvements, and the assessed values of such if different from the appraised values; (ii) the new tax rate and the rates for the prior two years; (iii) the total new tax levy and the levies for the prior two years; and (iv) the percentage changes in such levies.
+Requires every notice of assessment to set forth (i) the new and prior two appraised values of land and appraised value of improvements, and the assessed values of such if different from the appraised values; (ii) the new tax rate and the rates for the prior two tax years; (iii) the total new tax levy and the tax levies for the prior two years; and (iv) the percentage changes in such levies.
 Under current law, such information is required for the current year and the prior year.
-The bill also requires the notice to inform each property owner of his right to review and make copies of records maintained by the local assessment office.
-02/19/14 House: Passed House with amendment (94-Y 5-N) 02/21/14 Senate: House amendment agreed to by Senate (40-Y 0-N) Notes: City position: oppose SB 483 Real property tax liens; assignment to third party.
+01/24/14 Senate: Read third time and passed Senate (37-Y 0-N) 01/31/14 House: Referred to Committee on Finance Notes: City position: oppose SB 483 Real property tax liens; assignment to third party.
 Patron: Stuart Summary as introduced:

 Real property tax liens.
 Provides that if a taxpayer agrees, a third party who pays the delinquent taxes due on the taxpayer's real property may be assigned the tax lien on the property.
-01/28/14 Senate: Continued to 2015 in Finance (11-Y 0-N) Notes: City position: oppose SB 493 Line of Duty Act; funding and review.
+01/08/14 Senate: Referred to Committee on Finance 01/28/14 Senate: Continued to 2015 in Finance (11-Y 0-N) Notes: City position: oppose SB 493 Line of Duty Act; funding and review.